Skip to content

 Ensure Mobile Optimisation

-With most local searches happening on mobile devices, your website must perform flawlessly on smartphones and tablets.
+Most local searches happen on mobile devices.
+So your website must perform flawlessly on smartphones and tablets.
 Test your site regularly across different devices and browsers.
-Buttons should be easily tappable, text must be readable without zooming, and navigation should be intuitive.
+Buttons should be easy to tap.
+Text must be readable without zooming.
+Navigation should be intuitive.

 Optimise Loading Speed

 Slow websites frustrate users and harm search rankings.
-Compress images, minimise plugins, and consider upgrading your hosting if necessary.
-Tools like Google PageSpeed Insights provide specific recommendations for improving your site's performance.
+Compress images and minimise plugins.
+Upgrade your hosting if you need to.
+Tools like Google PageSpeed Insights give specific recommendations to improve your site's performance.

 Fix Technical Issues

-Regularly audit your website for broken links, missing alt tags, and crawl errors.
-Create and submit an XML sitemap to help search engines understand your site structure.
-Ensure your website uses HTTPS for security—this is particularly important for retail sites handling customer data.
+Audit your website regularly.
+Look for broken links, missing alt tags, and crawl errors.
+Create and submit an XML sitemap.
+It helps search engines understand your site structure.
+Make sure your website uses HTTPS for security.
+This matters most for retail sites that handle customer data.

 Byter DigitalWeb Services